JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-javax-jakarta/update-dependencies/index.md

 </dependency>
 ```

-However, the `org.hibernate` dependency has a transitive dependency on `javax.persistence-api` as well which is part of the old Java Persistence API so this needs to be updated as well.
+However, the `org.hibernate` dependency has a transitive dependency on `javax.persistence-api` as well which is part of the old Java Persistence API so this also needs to be updated.

-As a side note, you can see this dependency in IntelliJ IDEA Ultimate by right-clicking on the dependency name and selecting Show Dependencies Popup or **⌥⌘U** (macOS), **Ctrl+Alt+U** (Windows/Linux).
+As a side note, you can see this dependency in IntelliJ IDEA Ultimate by right-clicking on the dependency name and selecting **Show Dependencies** or **⌥⌘U** (macOS), **Ctrl+Alt+U** (Windows/Linux).

 ![Project dependencies in IntelliJ IDEA Ultimate](hibernate-dependencies.png)